sarthusarth/isarth.github.io/_posts/2018-08-9-pagerank.md

 #result
 #p=[1.16, 0.644, 1.19, 0.15]
 ```
+Final ranking of our example are C > A > B > D !

-Notice: page rank of A is high even it is has only one incoming link.
+Notice: page rank of A is high even when it has only one incoming link.